kHarshit/kHarshit.github.io/_posts/2024-04-26-rag-financial-reports-llm.md

 </div>
 </div>

-## RAG vs Fine-Tuning
+## RAG vs Fine Tuning

-**Fine-tuning** updates the model's weights by training further on domain-specific data, baking knowledge into the parameters.
+**Fine tuning** updates the model's weights by training further on domain-specific data, baking knowledge into the parameters.
 This works well when you need the model to adopt a specific tone or domain expertise.
 However, fine-tuning is expensive, and it can't incorporate new information without another training run, and offers no attribution i.e. the model can't show which document it used.

 **RAG**, by contrast, keeps the LLM's weights frozen.
 Knowledge lives in an external vector database that can be updated instantly: add new documents or remove outdated ones without touching the model.
 Every answer is grounded in retrieved context, providing transparent attribution and lowering hallucination risk.